Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 At the very beginning, each developer was behind his own computer in his garage or whatever room they liked to be in.
 There were very few of them because affording a computer was far from how easy it is today.

-Years passed and companies started to show needs for software development.
+Years passed, and companies started to show needs for software development.
 Developers were hired to work on projects in the same place.
 Development became a team activity.
-Hurray !
+Hurray!

-These developers had to organize their work in a way the would be efficient.
+These developers had to organize their work in a way that would be efficient.

 -- share file with hard disk